Annual Merit Award: Lagos Education District rewards outstanding staff, schools, others |

 The event was hosted with the theme: “Diversity and Inclusion in Education: Celebrating Diversity, Equity, and Inclusion”.

-Principal of Orile Agege Community Junior High School, Oko-Oba, Agege, Alhaja Risikat Mumuni, was among the recipients at the event which was held on Thursday.
+Principal of Orile Agege Community Junior High School, Oko-Oba, Agege, Alhaja Risqot Mumuni, was among the recipients at the event which was held on Thursday.

 She was named the 1st runner-up best Principal in the Junior category, in the District, for the year under review.